Andrea L. Devoti, RN, MSN, MBA, is executive vice president of the National Association for Home Care & Hospice. For more information, visit nahc.org.

 There are commercial insurance products, including Medicare Advantage and Medicaid products that require accreditation in order to be considered as a contract provider.
 Furthermore, some Accountable Care Organizations (ACOs) will only contract with accredited organizations.

 The focus of accreditation differs in the provision of “non-skilled” homecare services.
-The accreditation guidelines were developed in the 1970s and 1980s to provide standards for those providing paraprofessional care.
 The basis of accreditation for paraprofessional care is to ensure for the patient, family, community and the insurer, that safe, responsible and appropriate care is provided to the patient.

 The accreditation process focuses on training standards for direct care providers in order to prove competency.
 This ensures that managers are documenting training, education and hiring of labor following the wage and hour laws, while scheduling and providing quality care for the benefit of the consumer.